remiguillette/BeaverTask/replit.md

 ## Recent Changes
 - **October 14, 2025** (Latest):
+  - **Added Task List View**: New dedicated view to see all tasks organized by category
+  - Added Task List icon to sidebar for easy navigation between calendar and task list views
+  - Task list automatically categorizes tasks as Overdue, Upcoming, No Due Date, or Completed
+  - Tasks in task list are sorted by due date within each category
+  - Can manage tasks (complete/delete) directly from task list view

+- **October 14, 2025**:
   - Complete redesign to Samsung-style calendar in landscape orientation
   - Added left sidebar with menu and calendar icons
   - Implemented calendar-first layout with date selection as primary interaction